ECCC-MSC/gods-dev-vm/README.md

 hardware.

-**IMPORTANT: In many cases, 1024 MB of memory is insufficient for ElasticSearch to run properly in the VM.
+**IMPORTANT: In many cases, 1024 MB of memory is insufficient for Elasticsearch to run properly in the VM.
 Please consider providing at minimum 2048 MB of memory to your VM**.
 #### Linux / Mac OS X
 Open up a Terminal and `cd` into the local directory you chose above.